HappyMaxxx/DictationBot/README.md

 2. Participants join and submit their versions of the poem.
 3. The administrator can close the room to lock participation.
 4. At the end of the dictation, submissions are stopped.

-## License
-This project is open-source.
-Feel free to contribute and improve it!